bennhub/DistributedDataPipelineQA/README.md

 3. **Cleanup**: Terminates all running processes and removes any generated files to reset the environment for the next test.

 ### Instructions for Running Each Test Individually:
+Note that each test must be run individually, not as a complete suite

 - To run a test individually, use the following command in your terminal:

 - `npx playwright test tests/data-analysis-report.spec.js`